Shash-25/Shash-25/README.md

 - 👋 Hi, I’m Shashank
-- 👀 I’m interested in Computatoinal Physics
+- 👀 I’m interested in Machine Learning
-- 🌱 I’m currently learning Fortran90/95 and Parallel Programming
+- 🌱 I’m currently learning Deep Learning
 <!--- - 💞️ I’m looking to collaborate on ... ---!>
 - 📫 You can reach me on shashanksadafule25@gmail.com